Transport and Equilibrium in Non-Conservative Systems: Otto Distance JKO

 We now define the distance $\mathbb D$ via

-or, equivalently, for $V$'s in $\mathscr V_{T}(N_{0}, N_{1})$ which drive $N_{0}$ to $N_{1}$ on $[0,T]$,
+or, equivalently, for $(V, Q)$'s in $\mathscr V_{T}(N_{0}, N_{1})$ which drive $N_{0}$ to $N_{1}$ on $[0,T]$,

-It can be demonstrated that $\mathbb D^{2}(\cdot,\cdot)$ is indeed the square of a distance which separates points and that for all intents and purposes, any minimization program for $\mathbb D^{2}(\cdot,\cdot)$ may be carried out by considering only those fields which are derived from a velocity potential.
+\b{We remark that while the minimization problem is envisioned as minimizing over all paths $N_t: N_0 \leadsto N_1$, in fact the only paths which are conceivably of interest are those which can be achieved by some $(V, Q)$ as described.
+Since all of this is already encoded in the definition of $\mathscr V(N_0, N_1)$, minimization of the functional over this set is appropriate and sufficient.} It can be demonstrated that $\mathbb D^{2}(\cdot,\cdot)$ is indeed the square of a distance which separates points and that for all intents and purposes, any minimization program for $\mathbb D^{2}(\cdot,\cdot)$ may be carried out by considering only those fields which are derived from a velocity potential.
 These results have been collected in Appendix B.

-\begin{remark} Here we emphasize that the existence of a distance between points in $\mathcal B$ (and one may hope to presume all Borel measures on $\mathbb T_L^d$) automatically defines an (abstract) optimal transport problem in this context: indeed, the explicit realization of the distance as an infimum implies a transport problem wherein the ``optimal path'' minimizes the relevant functional.
+\begin{remark} Here we emphasize that the existence of a distance between points in $\mathcal B$ (and one may hope to presume all Borel measures on $\mathbb T_L^d$) automatically defines an (abstract) optimal transport problem in this context: Indeed, the explicit realization of the distance as an infimum implies a transport problem wherein the ``optimal path'' minimizes the relevant functional.
 It is unfortunate that these problems have not been tied to an explicit Monge--Ampere or Kantorovich type formulation. \end{remark}

-Having introduced the preceding metric structure on $\mathcal B$ and demonstrated the gradient flow properties of Eq.(\ref{XYZ}) for the functional $\mathscr G_{\mu}(\cdot)$ with respect to this metric, we may then consider the following JKO--type scheme:
+Having introduced the preceding metric structure on $\mathcal B$ and demonstrated the gradient flow properties of Eq.~\eqref{XYZ} for the functional $\mathscr G_{\mu}(\cdot)$ with respect to this metric, we may then consider the following JKO--type scheme:

-which is a direct generalization of the scheme in \cite{JKO} to these inhomogeneous cases.
+This is a direct generalization of the scheme in \cite{JKO} to these inhomogeneous cases.